ChaseSmith/PhotonIso/README.md

 - Use root to run Fun4All_G4_sPHENIX.C with input HEPMC file and output DST file to simulate collisions in the sPHENIX detector
 - Used to test the old recycled phenix prob algorithm

+**testPhotonID**:folder which contains all modules needed to run Fun4All...
+- Use root to run Fun4All_G4_sPHENIX.C with input HEPMC file, output DST file, and embedd file to simulate direct photons in Au+Au collisions in the sPHENIX detector